Hong Kong counts cost of protests on city's core shopping districts

 LUXURY LULL

-Dickson Concepts, operator of the Harvey Nichols department stores in Hong Kong, on Thursday became the latest company to flag an impact from the protests, saying the retail market had further deteriorated as a result of the civil unrest.
+Dickson Concepts (0113.HK), operator of the Harvey Nichols department stores in Hong Kong, on Thursday became the latest company to flag an impact from the protests, saying the retail market had further deteriorated as a result of the civil unrest.

-That follows warnings from other Hong Kong-listed retailers such as Chow Tai Fook, the world's largest jewellery maker by market value, and Luk Fook Holdings, a dealer for Audemars Piguet, Tag Heuer and other brands of watches.
+That follows warnings from other Hong Kong-listed retailers such as Chow Tai Fook (1929.HK), the world's largest jewelry maker by market value, and Luk Fook Holdings (0590.HK), a dealer for Audemars Piguet, Tag Heuer and other brands of watches.

 Chow Tai Fook has said October same-store sales in Hong Kong fell 24 percent.

 More than 100,000 people took to the streets at the height of the protests to demand greater democracy in Hong Kong, forcing some shops to close.
-Others, including Prada and domestic rival Tod's, shortened business hours.
+Others, including Prada and domestic rival Tod's (TOD.MI), shortened business hours.

 "When there were protests in Admiralty, we didn't come here to shop.
 It was dangerous with all the unrest and nobody knew what was happening," said a retired man surnamed Lam, referring to the key protest site next to government buildings.